- About Us

 The WRA includes a conveyance system and a treatment facility.
 The conveyance system connects each of the participating communities in Dallas, Polk and Warren Counties to the wastewater treatment facility.
 The system includes 125 miles of sanitary sewer with pipe sizes up to 144 inches in diameter, equalization basins and lift stations.

 The treatment facility uses a combination of physical, advanced biological and chemical processes to treat the wastewater as it flows through the plant.
-These processes produce high quality recycled wastewater discharged to the Des Moines River, treated biosolids that are land applied on farm fields for nutrient value and soil amendment, and biogas utilized for electrical and heat generation.
+These processes produce high quality reclaimed wastewater discharged to the Des Moines River, treated biosolids that are land applied on farm fields for nutrient value and soil amendment, and refined biogas injected into the natural gas pipeline.

 What We Have Done

-- Saved $1.052 million by reusing 641 million gallons of treated effluent for operational processes
+- Saved $1.124 million by reclaiming 685 million gallons of treated effluent for operational processes

-- Received the National Association of Clean Water Agencies (NACWA) Peak Performance Silver Award for 2019.
-This is the 10th consecutive Peak Performance Award for the WRA
+- Received the National Association of Clean Water Agencies (NACWA) Peak Performance Gold Award for 2021.
+This is the 12th consecutive Peak Performance Award for the WRA